timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 21-PERSONNEL; OFFICERS/SUBCHAPTER I-APPOINTMENT AND PROMOTION.md

 * (f) The Secretary may waive subsection (a) to the extent necessary to allow officers described therein to have at least two opportunities for consideration for promotion to the next higher grade as officers below the promotion zone.

+* (g)(1) Notwithstanding subsection (a), the Commandant may provide that an officer may, upon the officer's request and with the approval of the Commandant, be excluded from consideration by a selection board convened under section 2106.

+* (2) The Commandant shall approve a request under paragraph (1) only if—

+  * (A) the basis for the request is to allow the officer to complete a broadening assignment, advanced education, another assignment of significant value to the Coast Guard, a career progression requirement delayed by the assignment or education, or a qualifying personal or professional circumstance, as determined by the Commandant;

+  * (B) the Commandant determines the exclusion from consideration is in the best interest of the Coast Guard; and

+  * (C) the officer has not previously failed of selection for promotion to the grade for which the officer requests the exclusion from consideration.

 ### §2114.
 United States Deputy Marshals in Alaska
 * Commissioned officers may be appointed as United States Deputy Marshals in Alaska.